jimhigson/oboe.js/writing/main/5_Implementation.md

 It is stored in very simple state-storing units with intricate program logic removed.
 The logic may then be separately expressed as functions which map from one state to the next.
-Although proof of correctness is undecidable, for whatever results the functions give while under test, uninfluenced by state I can be confident that they will continue to give in response to future similar events.
+Although proof of correctness is undecidable, whichever results the functions give while under test, uninfluenced by state I can be confident that they will continue to give in response to future similar events.
 The separate unit holding the state is trivial to test,